hunterdyar/daily-golf-project/README.md

 I implemented these as custom attributes, see the utilities folder.
 Each one is in it's own folder/namespace because I imagine you may want to directly copy them into your own projects.
 Go for it.
 That's what I do.

 ### Map Generation
 Map generation happens in a Generator scriptable Object (generator.cs).
 This creates a random level and saves it as a sub-asset, as a Texture2D.
 So anything can just read those files.
+We run a series of processes on the grid of pixels.
+See [This RedBlogGames](https://www.redblobgames.com/maps/terrain-from-noise/#islands) article for more information.

+Tee positions (and player spawn) are done by trying to randomly place non-overlapping circles onto the map on valid locations.
+We keep trying while decreasing the radius of the circle.
+It's poisson disk sampling with a search, and I would describe it as "good enough for now".
+It's slow and could have a tee spawn on an island of just one square.

 MapGenerator.cs is a simple script to listen for generation (we can regenerate levels at runtime clicking a button in the inspector, very helpful for testing) that spawns in cubes on a grid.